learn-co-curriculum/dsc-in-depth-ab-testing-lab/README.md

 ## Objectives

 You will be able to:
-* Conduct statistical tests on a real world dataset
+* Conduct statistical tests on a real-world dataset

 ## Load the Dataset and Perform a Brief Exploration